 By combining Italian with Linguistics you’ll explore the social contexts of language, as well as how language is acquired.
 You’ll learn about cultural differences and intercultural communication in international professional contexts, as well as developing practical analytical skills.
 Italian may be studied ab initio.

-By combining Italian with Linguistics you’ll explore the social contexts of language, as well as how language is acquired.
-You’ll learn about cultural differences and intercultural communication in international professional contexts, and develop your practical analytical skills.
 This degree will give you an insight into the relationship between language, culture and identity.
 You’ll also study issues related to language and media, politics and education.
-You’ll normally spend your second or third year abroad, consolidating and enhancing your learning.
+Ideally, you’ll spend your second or third year abroad, consolidating and enhancing your learning.